BetMGM Bonus Code SI1500 Offers $1,500 First Bet for Seattle vs New England

 This BetMGM promotion is available to first-time users in the following states: AZ, CO, DC, IA, IL, IN, KS, KY, LA, MA, MD, MI, MS, NC, NJ, OH, PA, TN, VA, WV, WY.
 It is not available in NV, NY, or Ontario, Canada.

-How to claim the bonus code for BetMGM and bet on Seattle vs New England
+Steps to claim your BetMGM promo code for the Seattle vs New England game

-Getting started with this BetMGM promo code takes just a few simple steps to begin betting on the Big Game.
+Getting started with this BetMGM welcome offer takes just a few simple steps before you can bet on Seattle vs New England.

-- Register a new BetMGM account using bonus code SI1500 and provide required verification documents.
+- Register a new BetMGM Sportsbook account using promo code SI1500 during the sign-up process.

-- Make your first deposit of at least $10 to activate the welcome offer.
+- Make your first deposit of at least $10 using any accepted payment method.

 - Place your first real money wager on any Seattle vs New England betting market.

-- Collect your winnings if successful, or receive bonus bets if your wager loses.
+- Receive bonus bets back if your initial wager loses, up to $1,500 in total value.

 For more details about this operator's features and betting options, check out our comprehensive BetMGM review.

-BetMGM consistently provides ongoing promotions for existing customers beyond the initial welcome bonus.
-These regular offers include profit boosts, parlay bonuses, and special event promotions that enhance your betting experience.
-You can find the latest available promotions by navigating to the 'Promos' tab within the BetMGM Sportsbook mobile app or desktop platform.
+BetMGM consistently provides ongoing promotions for existing customers beyond this initial welcome bonus.
+The sportsbook regularly features profit boosts, parlay bonuses, and special event promotions that enhance your betting experience throughout major sporting events.
+These additional offers can be found by navigating to the 'Promos' section within the BetMGM Sportsbook mobile app.

+Existing users often find daily odds boosts, same-game parlay bonuses, and seasonal promotions that complement major games like Seattle vs New England.
+The operator frequently updates these offers to provide ongoing value for active bettors across all sports markets.

 - Second Chance on First TD Bets: Get your stake back if your First Touchdown Scorer pick ends up scoring the second touchdown instead.